michael545/power-market-analysis-de-hu/reports/README.md

 *(See also: figures/DE_LU_wk30_load_gen_delta_price.png)*

 ![DE total generation by source](figures/DE_generation_mix.png)
-* **Generation Profile**: Germany's generation is highly dynamic, driven by a massive fleet of variable renewables.
+* **Generation Profile**: Germany's generation is highly dynamic **Figure 2: DE total generation by source**, driven by a massive fleet of variable renewables.
 Solar power dictates the daily profile, causing generation to peak significantly during daytime hours.
 * **Net Position**: While Germany has become a net importer on an annual basis, its massive solar fleet allows it to be a significant net exporter during midday hours (green bars).
 However, it faces the "solar cliff" in the evening: as solar generation collapses, Germany must rely on imports and its own flexible power plants to meet sustained demand, a key vulnerability during heatwaves.

 #### Hungary (HU): A Baseload-Driven Importer